hapijs/inert/README.md

       - `false` - Disable ETag computation.
   - `defaultExtension` - optional string, appended to file requests if the requested file is not found.
 Defaults to no extension.
+  - `additionalHeaders` - optional object which specifies the additional response headers.
 ### Errors

 Any file access errors are signalled using appropriate [Boom](https://github.com/hapijs/boom)